Acetaminophen (Tylenol) Dosage Chart for Infants

-“Acetaminophen is great for when your baby is in pain, like when she’s teething, has an ear infection or has a minor injury,” Swanson says.
+“Acetaminophen is great for when your baby is in pain, like when they’re teething, have an ear infection or have a minor injury,” Swanson says.
 When baby has a viral infection or cold, she prefers Infant Tylenol over ibuprofen, since ibuprofen may cause side effects like an upset stomach (although it’s not common).

-If baby is under 3 months old and has a fever, always call your doctor immediately before giving him any medication.
+If baby is under 3 months old and has a fever, always call your doctor immediately before giving your child any medication.
 “We always like to see the baby before dosing with medicine,” Swanson says.
 “First of all, we want to know why the baby is crying and feverish—infection can spread more rapidly in an infant than in an older child.
 Secondly, we need to know exactly how much the baby weighs so you can give the correct dose.”
 She adds that for babies over 6 months old, a day or two of fever isn’t completely dangerous.
 “We use medicine to decrease any discomfort your baby feels, not to change the number on the thermometer.”
 If, however, any child’s fever is over 103 degrees Fahrenheit (39.4 Celcius) or symptoms don’t improve after three days, you should always call your doctor.

 One time you don’t want to give Infant Tylenol?
 Before baby goes for shots.
 In the past, doctors would recommend giving baby Infant Tylenol before a vaccination to help prevent pain and a possible fever from developing, but that’s changed.
 “There is new data showing that if you give the child a dose of acetaminophen before the shot, it may make the immunization less effective,” Swanson says.
 And as for that low fever baby may run after being vaccinated, well that’s just a sign the body’s immune system is kicking in properly, and it usually doesn’t need to be treated.
 If baby seems fussy and uncomfortable after she’s gotten her shots, though, you can go ahead and give her Infant Tylenol, Swanson says.